sunpy/sunraster/docs/installation.rst

 assuming that ``origin`` is the remote pointing to the main sunpy repo, i.e. https://github.com/sunpy/sunpy.git.
-The same should be done for ndcube and slitspectrographpy.
+The same should be done for ndcube and rasterpy.
 To determine the correct remote name , ``cd`` into the repo's directory and do

 .. code-block:: console

 		git remote -v

-Install the Development Versions of SunPy, ndcube and SlitSpectrographPy
+Install the Development Versions of SunPy, ndcube and RasterPy
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. code-block:: console